 Not all Certificate Authorities will send you the CA Bundle file.
 You may receive your root and intermediate certificates as separate files.
 If your certificate is in the PKCS#7 format (appropriate mostly for IIS/Microsoft Exchange), the bundle is already included in your certificate and you do not need to install it separately.

-After you’ve successfully applied for an SSL certificate, the CA will provide you all the necessary installation files.
+After successfully applying for an SSL certificate, the CA will provide you with all the necessary installation files.
 Download and extract its contents on your device.
 If there’s a file with a .ca-bundle extension, all you have to do is upload it to your server in the relevant field.
 If you’ve received your root and intermediate certs as separate files, you should combine them into a single one to create the CA Bundle file.
 Here’s how to do it:

 How to create the CA Bundle?

 To create the CA Bundle file, you’ll need a text editor such as Notepad, and of course, the root and intermediate certificates as separate files.
 A typical SSL installation pack may include the following files:

 - Root CA Certificate – AddTrustExternalCARoot.crt (the root certificate)

 - yourDomain.crt (the SSL certificate issued for your domain)

 To make your own CA bundle, place the root and intermediate SSL certificates in the exact order as shown below inside a single text file.

 - Open all files except your domain certificate in a text editor.

 - Create a new blank text file and name it “yourdomain.ca-bundle”